jspreddy/HotCatz/README.md

 1. 'Current Results' rendered live - for example, if user A is on the site and user B is voting, it would be great for A to see the the current results update in realtime.

-2. Cat photo preview before uploading/submitting the new cat.
+2. Cat photo preview before submitting the new cat contestant.

 3. Responsive, mobile UI.